-Near Padstow on the north coast of Cornwall you can explore the beautiful Grade I listed Elizabethan manor that has been home to the Prideaux family for over 425 years.
+Near Padstow, Cornwall lies the Grade I listed Elizabethan manor that's been home to the Prideaux family for over 425 years.

 We were lucky enough to be able to shoot our latest collection there, and to find out more about the fascinating history behind this unique family home.

 The Prideaux Place estate was originally held by Bodmin Priory until the dissolution of the monasteries, when it was acquired by the Prideaux family who still live there today.

 The house as it stands today was completed in 1592 by Nicholas Prideaux, but was extended by Edmund Prideaux in the 17th century and remodelled in the Gothic Revival style by Rev Charles Prideaux-Brune in the 1800s, giving it a distinctive medley of architectural features.

 Fourteen generations of the same family have built a colourful history here.
 In 1944 the 121st Engineer Combat Battalion of the US Army marched from Prideaux Place to embark for the D-Day Normandy landings.